haaarshsingh/kmenu/README.md

 After you install, you must wrap your application around the `MenuProvider` component.
 Want to learn how you can customise your menu configuration?
 Check out the [MenuConfig section](https://github.com/harshhhdev/kmenu/README.md#menu-config).

-Inside the `MenuProvider`, you can pass in the theme configuration which all of the palettes will use.
+Inside the `MenuProvider`, you can pass in the theme configuration which all of the menus will use.

 Below is an example: